ndigitals/spiritual-gifts-survey/readme.txt

 3. Here is a screenshot from the plain-text version of the email

 == Changelog ==

+= 0.9.6 =
+*Fixed sorting issue where a 100% score wasn't showing up in the top three

 = 0.9.5 =
 *Added option to disable S.H.A.P.E. portion of survey